Napollo-Software/laravel-assessment/README.md

 Please use this link to fetch all users.
 The list is paginated.
 There is a max of 10 pages.
 This number can be changed by altering the limit query parameter.

 # Note
-The user can fetch via the Postman Collection.
+The Users can be fetch via this Postman Collection.
 Collection Location: Public/assessment.postman_collection